go-sphere/go-sphere.github.io/content/docs/guides/logging.md

 weight: 43
 ---

-Sphere provides a flexible and powerful logging system built on top of `go.uber.org/zap`, a high-performance structured logger.
-It supports multiple outputs, including console and file, and is designed for both local development and production environments.
+Sphere provides a flexible logging system built on `go.uber.org/zap` for high-performance structured logging.
+It supports console and file outputs for both development and production environments.

-The core logging functionality can be found in the [`log`](https://github.com/go-sphere/sphere/tree/master/log) directory of the Sphere framework.

 ## Configuration

-The logger is configured through the main `config.json` file in your project root.
-The configuration allows you to define log levels and outputs.
+Configure logging through your `config.json` file:

 ```json
 {